-One of the great discoveries that tends to come with age is that we begin to realise that having spent what seems like a lifetime of running away from our parents, we find that we have become very much like them - and the further away we ran, the closer we became.
+One of the great discoveries that tends to come with age is that, having spent what seems like a lifetime of running away from our parents, we have become very much like them - and the further away we ran, the closer we became.
 Hence the truth in Mark Twain's insight.
-It needs time and distance to see how much we owe our parents and how much of them lives on in us.
+It needs time and distance to see their wisdom, to see how much we owe our parents, and to acknowledge how much of them lives on in us.